mattclifford2000/simple-shop/README.md

 ## Future

 Aside from potential minor updates, this project is unlikely to be updated in the future.
 It is a learning concept and does not represent a commercial product.
+You are free to use or modify this project for your own purposes.